What would Jesus do?2020 Apr 14

 I think this question is meant to be thought-provoking toward living a life that would please God.
 The problem with the question is that it has answers in multiple categories, and the category is very important.
 I think the intended class of answers were to be at an intersection of behavior and morality.
 However, a behavior-oriented answer is in the often-unanswerable category (like jokes and food), and without the right perspective the moral aspects can be hard to determine or apply.
 For instance, the Ten Commandments are a commonly promoted base system of moral behavior.
 However, most of what Jesus did did not seem to be driven by them.

 What Jesus did far exceeded these commandments.
 Even a perfect set of laws cannot make a person’s behavior be like Jesus.
-As Paul has also said, the purpose of law is not to make good behavior (Rom 5:20, 7:7,8); at best law can only mitigate bad behavior.
+As Paul has also said, the purpose of law is not to make good behavior (Romans 5:20, 7:7,8); at best law can only mitigate bad behavior.
 Thinking that law brings godliness is a serious mistake.
 It is simply incapable of such a thing.
-Also, thinking that following law gains God’s approval of us shows great misunderstanding. note Thinking in terms of rules is a category error.
+Also, thinking that following law gains God’s approval of us shows great misunderstanding. note

 God gave law to the Jews in part because they needed law as a nation of humans.
 In addition they were to be God’s righteous people.
 Of course they failed to follow the law so badly that God had to keep his part of the contract (covenant) and separate the people from the land.